 You are here

-Loyola University Health System is a nationally recognized leader in providing health care and in conducting groundbreaking research to treat heart disease, cancer, bone marrow transplant, organ transplantation, orthopaedic treatments and neurological disorders.
-Loyola University Medical Center is the core of Loyola and one of the nation’s leading academic medical centers and is nationally ranked by U.S. News and World Report.
+Loyola University Health System (LUHS) is a nationally recognized leader in providing health care and in conducting groundbreaking research into heart disease, cancer, bone marrow transplant, organ transplantation, orthopaedic treatments and neurological disorders.
+Loyola University Medical Center is one of Chicago’s leading academic medical centers and is nationally ranked by U.S. News and World Report.
 Loyola physicians are members of the faculty of Loyola University Chicago Stritch School of Medicine.

 Network of Care

 - Burr Ridge

 - Park Ridge